aloofy92/css-interview/README.md

   * Add `10px` of margin to each `<li>` element
   * Italicize each `<li>` element
 * Add your styles file to your 'html-interview' on github
-* Submit in Populi using CodeGrade under 'CSS Interview'
+* If you have connected to CodeGrade for your html-interview assignment, you are done!

 ## Stretch goals